opendocsg/slw-judgments-backfill/2001_SGHC_52/report.md

 24\.
 In Civil Appeal No. 315 of 1998, three (of the four) defendants in the 1995 Suit (including the defendant) appealed against Justice Goh Joon Seng's decision.
 The appeal was heard in April and dismissed in May, 1999 by the Court of Appeal (see _A_

-_Balakrishnan & Ors v Nirumalan Pillay_ [1999] 3 SLR 22).
+_Balakrishnan & Ors v Nirumalan Pillay_ <span class="citation">[1999] 3 SLR 22</span>).
 The 9th plaintiff (Indra Krishnan) in the 1995 Suit was the petitioner in Bankruptcy No. 2491 of 2000.
 She was awarded damages assessed at $25,000 against the defendant, the Workers' Party and another party; her judgment sum was not satisfied, hence the bankruptcy proceedings.

 25\.
 Looking at the trial dates for the 1995 Suit, it was part-heard in the two (2) months following the hearing of the Main Suit before Rajendran J and again in April 1998, just before the Court of Appeal heard the defendant's cross-appeal and the Prime Minister's appeal against Rajendran J's decision.
 Indeed, the defendant was fully occupied with the 1995 Suit until 21 April 1999 when his appeal against Goh J's decision was heard.
 Consequently, one would have thought that the defendant would have been thankful to have had some respite between trials of and appeals from, the Main Suit and the 1995 Suit, instead of complaining that this action and the other suits had not come on for trial.